 John W. Hedrick, Spaatz #1411, has worked for the US Department of Homeland Security for over 11 years and is currently assigned to the Philadelphia Principal Field Office for the immigration and Customs Enforcement division.
 He is certified flight instructor and has a BS in aviation management from Wilmington University.

 John is active as a Major in the Civil Air Patrol with continuous membership since 1993.
 He has served in numerous leadership and command positions including wing director of cadet programs, assistant director of operations, and squadron commander.
 As a cadet, John attended the International Air Cadet Exchange (Sweden), Air Force Space Command Familiarization Course (Patrick AFB), Advanced Hawk Mountain Ranger School, National Blue Beret, and Air Education Command Familiarization Course (Columbus AFB, MS).
 Major Hedrick earned the Spaatz award in 1999 and was presented the award by the Honorable Joseph Biden (then Senator of Delaware).
 He was also named the Middle East Region Cadet of the Year.
 Major Hedrick has served as the interim Treasurer of the Spaatz Association since January 2016.
 (Current as of 1 May 2016.
-Appointed Interim Treasurer in 2016.
-Term expires in 2017.)
+Appointed Interim Treasurer in 2016; elected 2017.
+Term expires in 2019.)